GustosRepo/MaxLaw/docs/seo3.md

 new client-facing content remains queued for Marc's approval before publication.

+Current handoff:

+-   Safe structural Phase 2 work is implemented locally and ready for deployment.
+-   The deployment date is still pending and should be recorded after the site is pushed live.
+-   The Pre-Phase-2 Search Console baseline remains the official comparison baseline and must not be overwritten.
+-   Marc's approval is still required before publishing any queued substantial client-facing legal or marketing copy.
+-   After deployment, monitor homepage, `/practice`, `/practice/car-accidents`, and the major Injury practice pages during the post-Phase-2 measurement window.

 Architecture guardrail from latest audit:

 -   `/practice` currently functions as a mixed Injury + Criminal Defense